Ktoks/remote/README.md

 ## Use:

-This application is meant to be soft-linked with the name of the server it will forward execution to:
+This application is meant to be soft-linked with the name of the server it will forward execution to (ensure the soft-link is on user's PATH):

 ```bash
 ln -s remote someserver